Ramsha63014/Phase_2/README.md

 ## Task Finalization

 The list of design that I intent to implement in my application or provide ease to the society by applying HCI concepts to that task are:
-- Managing class
+- Manage activites
-- Activity
+- Manage class

 ## Need Finding